Best guided tours to Bariloche, Argentina Unforgettable Bariloche Guided Tours: Explore Patagonia's Natural Beauty and Culture

 What is the best time to visit Bariloche?

 The best time to visit depends on your interests.
-For skiing and winters sports, June to September is ideal.
+For skiing and winter sports, June to September is ideal.
 For hiking, biking, and enjoying the lakes, December to March offers pleasant weather.

 What is the currency used in Bariloche?